Nuclear pore complex: Disassembly

-During mitosis the NPC appears to disassemble in stages.
-Peripheral nucleoporins such as the Nup 153 Nup 98 and Nup 214 disassociate from the NPC.
+During mitosis the NPC appears to disassemble in stages, except in lower eukaryotes like yeast, where NPC disassembly does not happen during mitosis.
+Peripheral nucleoporins, such as the Nup153 Nup98 and Nup214, disassociate from the NPC.
 The rest, which can be considered a scaffold proteins remain stable, as cylindrical ring complexes within the nuclear envelope.
 This disassembly of the NPC peripheral groups is largely thought to be phosphate driven, as several of these nucleoporins are phosphorylated during the stages of mitosis.
 However, the enzyme involved in the phosphorylation is unknown in vivo.
 In metazoans (which undergo open mitosis) the NE degrades quickly after the loss of the peripheral Nups.
 The reason for this may be due to the change in the NPC's architecture.
 This change may make the NPC more permeable to enzymes involved in the degradation of the NE such as cytoplasmic tubulin, as well as allowing the entry of key mitotic regulator proteins.
 In organisms that undergo a semi-open mitosis such as the filamentous fungus Aspergillus nidulans, 14 out of the 30 nucleoporins disassemble from the core scaffold structure, driven by the activation of the NIMA and Cdk1 kinases that phosphorylate nucleoporins and open nuclear pores thereby widening the nuclear pore and allowing the entry of mitotic regulators.

 Preservation of integrity

-It was shown, in fungi that undergo closed mitosis (where the nucleus does not disassemble), that the change of the permeability barrier of the NE was due to changes within the NPC and is what allows the entry of mitotic regulators.
-In Aspergillus nidulans NPC composition appears to be effected by the mitotic kinase NIMA, possibly by phosphorylating the nucleoporins Nup98 and Gle2/Rae1.
-This remodelling seems to allow the protein complex cdc2/cyclinB to enter the nucleus as well as many other proteins, such as soluble tubulin.
+In fungi undergoing closed mitosis, where the nucleus remains intact, changes in the permeability barrier of the nuclear envelope are attributed to alterations within the NPC.
+These changes facilitate the entry of mitotic regulators into the nucleus.
+Studies in Aspergillys nidulans suggest that the NPC composition appears to be effected by the mitotic kinase NIMA.
+NIMA potentially phosphorylates nucleoporins Nup98 and Gle2/Rae1, leading to NPC remodeling.
+This remodeling allows the nuclear entry of the protein complex cdc2/cyclinB and various other proteins, including soluble tubulin.
 The NPC scaffold remains intact throughout the whole closed mitosis.
-This seems to preserve the integrity of the NE.
+This seems to preserve the integrity of the nuclear envelope.